telerik/fiddler-core-docs/getting-started/download-product-files.md

 ### Installation

 The downloaded **FiddlerCore<version>.zip** contains the required Nuget packages.
 [Learn more about NUPKG files and how to use them...](https://fileinfo.com/extension/nupkg).

+>tip Apart from downloading the Nuget package and installing it manually, you have the option to install and use your licensed FiddlerCore through the [Telerik Nuget servers]({%slug telerik-nuget-server%}).

 ## Next Steps